refractionPOINT/lce_doc/docs/tagging.md

 of tags associated with it.

 Tags appear in every event coming from a sensor under the `routing` component of the event.
-This creates a lot of duplication of data in the events but it also greatly simplifies the writing of detection and response rules based on the presence of specific tags.
+This creates a lot of duplication of data in the events, but it also greatly simplifies the writing of detection and response rules based on the presence of specific tags.

 Tags can be added to a sensor a few different ways: